LUDO: Low-Latency Understanding of Deformable Objects using Point Cloud Occupancy Functions: DISCUSSION

 \subsection{Uncertainty Estimation}

 Both \gls{mcd} and activation based uncertainty estimation provide very similar outputs.
 Contrary to our initial expectations, we found that using the uncertainty values provided by both methods for a weighted \gls{roi} centroid estimation decreased accuracy.
 Especially the use of \gls{mcd} weighting resulted in a strong degradation of accuracy.
-Nevertheless, both approaches can be used to estimate a global uncertainty.
-Intuitively, as the decision boundaries spread out with with increased noise, see \Cref{fig:uncertainty_visual_examples}, the aggregation-based global uncertainty values increase, see \Cref{plot:global_uncertainty}.
-We found that when \gls{methodname} becomes highly uncertain, reaching a point where it fails to reconstruct \glspl{roi}, the activation entropy-based global uncertainty estimation unexpectedly exhibits a sudden drop, contrary to the anticipated continuous increase.
+The use of \gls{spwc} seems to also not provide a benefit over using the geometric centroid.
+Nevertheless, both uncertainty approaches can be used to estimate a aggregated uncertainty.
+Intuitively, as the decision boundaries spread out with increased noise, see \Cref{fig:uncertainty_visual_examples}, the aggregated uncertainty values increase, see \Cref{plot:global_uncertainty}.
+We found that when \gls{methodname} becomes highly uncertain, reaching a point where it fails to reconstruct \glspl{roi}, the activation entropy-based aggregated uncertainty estimation unexpectedly exhibits a sudden drop, contrary to the anticipated continuous increase.
 Activation entropy-based uncertainty estimation uses a single forward pass of the model, and cannot distinguish between confident correct and confident incorrect predictions.
 In contrast, \gls{mcd}-based uncertainty estimation aggregates the predictions from multiple forward passes.
 The disagreements between confident incorrect predictions increase the entropy of the aggregated prediction.
 Increased entropy reveals uncertainty even when individual models are confident in their incorrect predictions.
-As a result of this, the use of \gls{mcd}-based global uncertainty is better suited for high-risk applications.
+Thus, \gls{mcd}-based aggregated uncertainty is better suited for high-risk applications.
 Nevertheless, the additional computation cost of \gls{mcd}-based uncertainty needs to be taken into account.
-The inference time increases linearly with the number $m$ of inferences performed with different dropout seeds.
-Finally, the amount of increase in global uncertainty is scene dependent.
-Global uncertainty normalization that is object independent should be addressed in future work.
+The inference time increases linearly with the number of inferences performed with different dropout seeds.
+Finally, the amount of increase in aggregated uncertainty is scene dependent.
+Aggregated uncertainty normalization that is object-independent remains an open problem for future work.
+We currently use a uniform sampling strategy to query the neural occupancy function within a bounding box, which is first fitted to the normalized observation and then refined to focus on regions likely containing an object.
+Consequently, the sampling distribution varies and cannot be considered independent and identically distributed.
+For example, a tighter fitting bounding box, as opposed to a looser one, results in fewer sampled points outside the object, with those points also being closer to its surface.
+Since points far from the decision boundary typically exhibit low uncertainty, a tighter bounding box tends to result in higher aggregated uncertainty.
+Nonetheless, our aggregated uncertainty provides a practical indicator for model confidence.
+If the average entropy increases (\ie, boundaries become more diffuse), it signals lower overall confidence.